ObjectPascal-Community/1brc-ObjectPascal/entries/abcz/README.md

 Here are the main ideas behind this implementation proposal:

 - **mORMot** makes cross-platform and cross-compiler support simple (e.g. `TMemMap`, `TDynArray.Sort`,`TTextWriter`, `SetThreadCpuAffinity`, `crc32c`, `ConsoleWrite` or command-line parsing);
-- Memory map the entire 16GB file at once (so won't work on 32-bit OS, but reduce syscalls);
+- Will memmap the entire 16GB file at once into memory (so won't work on 32-bit OS, but reduce syscalls);
 - Process file in parallel using several threads (configurable, with `-t=16` by default);
-- Each thread is fed from 64MB chunks of input (because thread scheduling is unfair, it is inefficient to pre-divide the size of the whole input file into the number of threads);
+- Fed each thread from 64MB chunks of input (because thread scheduling is unfair, it is inefficient to pre-divide the size of the whole input file into the number of threads);
 - Each thread manages its own data, so there is no lock until the thread is finished and data is consolidated;
-- Each station information (name and values) is packed into a record of exactly 64 bytes, with no external pointer/string, so match the CPU L1 cache size for efficiency;
+- Each station information (name and values) is packed into a record of exactly 64 bytes, with no external pointer/string, to match the CPU L1 cache size for efficiency;
 - Use a dedicated hash table for the name lookup, with direct crc32c SSE4.2 hash - when `TDynArrayHashed` is involved, it requires a transient name copy on the stack, which is noticeably slower (see last paragraph of this document);
-- Store values as 16-bit or 32-bit integers (temperature multiplied by 10);
+- Store values as 16-bit or 32-bit integers (i.e. temperature multiplied by 10);
 - Parse temperatures with a dedicated code (expects single decimal input values);
 - No memory allocation (e.g. no transient `string` or `TBytes`) nor any syscall is done during the parsing process to reduce contention and ensure the process is only CPU-bound and RAM-bound (we checked this with `strace` on Linux);
-- Pascal code was tuned to generate the best possible asm output on FPC x86_64 (which is our target) with no SIMD involved;
+- Pascal code was tuned to generate the best possible asm output on FPC x86_64 (which is our target);
-- Some dedicated x86_64 asm has been written to replace mORMot `crc32c` and `MemCmp` general-purpose functions and gain a last few percents;
+- Some dedicated x86_64 asm has been written to replace mORMot `crc32c` and `MemCmp` general-purpose functions and gain a last few percents (nice to have);
 - Can optionally output timing statistics and hash value on the console to debug and refine settings (with the `-v` command line switch);
 - Can optionally set each thread affinity to a single core (with the `-a` command line switch).